Bam Adebayo

-Early life and high school career
+Early life, family and education

-Adebayo was born in Newark, New Jersey to a Nigerian Yoruba father and an African-American mother.
+Adebayo was born on July 18, 1997, in Newark, New Jersey, to a Nigerian Yoruba father, John Adebayo, and an African American mother, Marilyn Blount.
 As a child, he was given the nickname "Bam Bam" by his mother when, while watching The Flintstones at age one, he flipped over a coffee table in a manner similar to the show's character Bamm-Bamm Rubble.
 Adebayo moved with his mother to North Carolina when he was seven years old.
+He had little further interaction with his father, who died in 2020 in Nigeria.
+Adebayo grew up resenting his last name and Nigerian heritage due to the distance of his father.
+He started to learn more about his Nigerian background at the age of 16 and has since embraced his heritage.

-He attended Northside High School in Pinetown, North Carolina where, as a junior, he averaged 32.2 points and 21 rebounds a game.
+Adebayo attended Northside High School in Pinetown, North Carolina, where, as a junior, he averaged 32.2 points and 21 rebounds a game.
 During the summer, Adebayo joined his Amateur Athletic Union (AAU) team, Team Loaded North Carolina, alongside fellow five-star 2016 recruit Dennis Smith Jr. He averaged 15.0 points and 10 rebounds per game on Adidas Uprising Circuit.
 Later that summer Adebayo competed at the NBPA Top 100 Camp and was named MVP at the 2015 Under Armour Elite 24 game.
 After his junior season at Northside he transferred to High Point Christian Academy in High Point, North Carolina.
 In his season debut, Adebayo scored 22 points and 17 rebounds in an 81–39 win over New Garden Friends School.
 On December 29, he posted 26 points and 14 rebounds in a 91–63 victory over De'Aaron Fox and Cypress Lakes High School.
 As a senior, Adebayo averaged 18.9 points per game, 13.0 rebounds per game, 1.4 blocks per game and 1.5 assist per game, and led the Cougars to a NCISAA state championship appearance.
 Adebayo was named 2016 North Carolina Mr. Basketball.
 In January 2016, he played in the 2016 McDonald's All-American Game and Jordan Brand Classic.

-Recruiting

 Adebayo was rated a five-star recruit and considered one of the best high school prospects of the 2016 class.
 He was ranked the No. 5 overall recruit and No. 2 power forward in the 2016 high school class.

 On November 17, 2015, Adebayo committed to the University of Kentucky.
 He joined fellow freshmen Malik Monk, De'Aaron Fox, and Wenyen Gabriel.